dch21/am_I_the_moral_one/README.md

 # Quizzes
  ![Quizes](./readme_files/screen_shot.png)

 In our database, we stored demographic data with each question answer.
 The benefit of this was that this data was easily retrievable.
-One downside was that we needed to be creative when it came to creating our quiz form functionality.
+However, this also meant that we needed to be creative when it came to creating our quiz form functionality.
 Our quiz form stored an object (named functions) representing the user's answers.
 We updated that object each time the user selected an answer button:

  ```js
 handleClickA(){